Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Treatment Effects

-Sample C was annealed for 2 hours at 850\textdegree in an argon environment.
-TEM images show that annealing resulted in significant cracking and warping of the flake (Fig.~\ref{fig:fig4}i,j and \FigSFive) and appeared to increase contamination from 7\% to 23\% in the regions shown in panels (k) and (l).
-Although, localized, sub-micron holes appeared after treatment, annealing did \textit{not} result in significant thinning of Sample C (Fig.~\ref{fig:fig4}o,p).
-Annealing also resulted in an increase in roughness by a factor of 2.5 in Sample C (see Table \TabRoughness).
-The introduction of cracks and warping, alongside the increase in roughness from annealing is notable.
-The development such features may be the result of differing rates of expansion and contraction during heating and cooling between the hBN flake and the underlying SiN$_x$ membrane \cite{Zhang2023TheAnnealing}.
-Similarly, the increase in contamination coverage (7\% $\rightarrow$ 23\%) and average contaminant area (18 nm$^2$ to 56 nm$^2$, see Fig. \FigSFive) was unexpected because annealing is also often used as a cleaning technique \cite{Garcia2012EffectiveDevices, Lin2012GrapheneBe}.
+In comparison, Sample C was annealed for 2 hours at 850~\textdegree C in an argon environment.
+TEM images show that annealing resulted in significant cracking and warping of the flake (Fig.~\ref{fig:fig4}i,j).
+Annealing also resulted in the formation of sub-micron holes, visible in the bottom right corner of Fig.~\ref{fig:fig4}j and in the AFM data of Fig.~\ref{fig:fig4}p.
+These changes may result from differing rates of thermal expansion between the hBN flake and the underlying SiN$_x$ membrane \cite{Zhang2023TheAnnealing}.
+Further analysis of TEM images reveal a local increase in contamination coverage (from 7\% to 23\%) and average contaminant size (from 18 nm$^2$ to 56 nm$^2$) on Sample C (see Figs.~\ref{fig:fig4}k,l and \FigSFive).
+This implies that the annealing treatment either augments contamination or, at minimum, induces a substantial redistribution of contaminants on the hBN surface.
+These changes are unexpected since annealing, like oxygen plasma, is often utilized as a cleaning technique \cite{Garcia2012EffectiveDevices, Lin2012GrapheneBe}.
+AFM measurements of Sample C show that the annealing treatment results in a $\sim$2.5-fold increase in roughness without significant thinning (Fig.~\ref{fig:fig4}o,p and Tables \TabThickness--\TabRoughness).

-Samples D and E also underwent oxygen plasma irradiation and annealing, respectively.
-However, these samples were not characterized with TEM imaging because exposure to the electron beam was shown to induce changes in contaminant structure (Fig.~\ref{fig:fig2}) and optical activity (Fig.~\ref{fig:PL-effects}).